punchaal/device-catalogue/README.md

 - [x] [TDS](https://tds.telus.com/components/index.html) usage (A list of useful components can be found below).
 - [x] A grid of device cards.

-Apple Watch and iPhone image are available in the public directory
+Apple Watch and iPhone images are available in the public directory

 ```
 public/